geekprojects/HashWord/README.md

         -h    --help        This help text

     Commands:
         init    Create a new database or add a new user change  Change master password
         save    Save or update an entry
         get     Retrieve an entry
-        gen    Generate a new password and create or update an entry sync   Synchronise database with a remote database
+        gen     Generate a new password and create or update an entry sync    Synchronise database with a remote database entropy Show the number of bits of entropy for a password

     Use 'hashword <command> --help' for specific help.